minekirito/DLP-Personality-Prediction/README.md

 # DLP-Personality-Prediction
-DLP-Personality Prediction: A Noval Prediction Model for Big Five Personality Traits with Multiple Features and Text Data Augmentation（1213）
+DLP-Personality Prediction: A Noval Prediction Model for Big Five Personality Traits with Multiple Features and Text Data Augmentation
+This is the version used when submitting papers.
+If the manuscript is accepted, a new version will be uploaded.